-External assurance of sustainability performance indicators and other criteria is important to The
+External assurance of sustainability performance indicators and other criteria is important to The Coca-Cola Company.
+Accuracy and reliability of information is key for making decisions, monitoring performance and external reporting.

 As we continue to align our key performance indicators (KPIs) with our 2020 Sustainability Goals, our aim is to apply rigor and independent review to all our KPIs – working closely with our external assurance partner.
 However, unlike financial accounting standards, there are currently no industry norms or globally recognized practices for evaluating and measuring many of the performance indicators in our 2020 Sustainability Commitments.
 This is evolving work and we continue to explore ways to increase transparency and validation of our metrics.